afshinamighi/Courses/DataAnonymization/exercises.md

 **Table xz: A 3-diverse version of Salary/Disease.**

 1. Analyze Table xz.
 Is it 3-anonymouse?
 Is it 3-diverse?
 What are the ECs (equivalnce classes)?
 2. Assume you have some background information about an individual and you know that released table [xz] contains the information of the invidual.
-Try to see what information you can gain from Table xz? *Hint:* Draw an axsis with a range of numbers between 1(K) and 11(K).
-Assign a separate symbol for each EC (for example $\times$ for EC1, $\circ$ for EC2 and $\Delta$ for EC3) and put the symbols on the coresponding salary.
+Try to see what information you can gain from Table xz?
+*Hint:* Draw an axsis with a range of numbers between 1(K) and 11(K).
+Assign a separate symbol for each EC (for example $\times$ for EC1, $\circ$ for EC2 and $\Delta$ for EC3) and put the symbols on the axis (corresponding to each salary).
+What do you recognise?
+3. How would you fix the problem you recognised in the previous exercise?
+Propose a new table which does not have this issue.
+*Hint:* You may need to change the generalisations.